iamjrmh/CHSuite/README.md

 ---
 ## ⓘ CHSuiteLite Now Available
 Don't want to download/only need 1 tool?
 Check out the web version of the CHSuite, CHSuiteLite!
-- [CHSuite Lite](https://iamjrmh.github.io/CHSuite/) - A web-based version of CHSuite with stripped down features to be accessible to everyone, everywhere!
+- [CHSuiteLite](https://iamjrmh.github.io/CHSuite/) - A web-based version of CHSuite with stripped down features to be accessible to everyone, everywhere!

 ---